Caliban's Dream

-"Caliban's Dream" is a track written by Rick Smith of electronic group Underworld for the Isles of Wonder opening ceremony of the 2012 summer Olympics in London, and the 14th and final track of the first disc of the official soundtrack.
+"Caliban's Dream" is a track written by Rick Smith of electronic group Underworld for the Isles of Wonder (the opening ceremony of the 2012 summer Olympics) in London, and the 14th and final track of the first disc of the official soundtrack.

 Writing and recording

 Smith told how the brief for the piece was given: "Frank [Cottrell-Boyce, the opening ceremony's writer] and Danny [Boyle, its creative director] put forward beautiful, transcendental poems by people like WH Auden, Thomas Nash, Philip Larkin.
 They set the tone for Caliban's Dream.
 Very early on Danny encouraged me not to think in terms of "Eye of the Tiger" for the final stages; we weren't looking for anything testosterone-fuelled.
 Those poetic ideas that we had talked about initially just seemed so beautiful; we wanted to draw them into the story of the torch.
 Karl [Hyde, Smith's partner in Underworld] spent a long time working with those words to make them flow, helping avoid all the possible cliches we could fall prey to."

 The track features performances by Alex Trimble (lead singer and guitarist of Two Door Cinema Club), percussionist Dame Evelyn Glennie, the Dockhead Choir conducted by Mag Shepherd, Only Men Aloud male voice choir, soprano Elizabeth Roberts, and Esme Bronwen-Smith (co-writer with Rick Smith of the soprano and choral score).
 Glennie played a newly developed percussion instrument, the Aluphone, on the track.

 The orchestra was elements of the London Symphony Orchestra, orchestrated and conducted by Geoffrey Alexander.
 The singers were Will Balkwill, Zoe Brown, Ronan Busfield, Emily Dickens, Elizabeth Drury, James Hall, Johnny Herford, Katy Hill, Jimmy Holliday, Eloise Irving, Gareth John, Oliver Jones, Christopher Lowrey, Philippa Murray, Robyn Allegra Parton, Catherine Pope, Alison Rose, Domhnall Talbot, Reuben Thomas and Amy Wood.
 The drums were played by Paul Clarvis, Barnaby Archer, Oliver Blake, Daniel Bradley, Rebecca Celebuski, Jason Chowdhury, Jonathan Colgan, Oliver Cox, Fabio de Oliveira, Mike Dolbear, Robert Eckland, Daniel Ellis, Richard Elsworth, David Holmes, Oliver Lowe, Nicola Marangoni, James O’Carroll, Gerard Rundell, Ramon Sherrington, Corrina Silvester, Alex Smith, Owain Williams and Justin Woodward.
 The drum score was arranged by Rick Smith and Paul Clarvis.